What Is POP3(Post Office Protocol 3)?

 - Emails can only be accessed from a single dedicated device.
 You can't download emails to multiple devices at once.

 - The attachments stored on your PC can become corrupted.
-You have to scan them first using a virus scanner to avoid malware, virus, or spyware attacks.
+You may need to back them up to protect them fully.

 Ultimately, we recommend you use POP3 if you want to access your inbox folder offline, if you only use a single device to access your email, if you want to pull bulk email messages to your computer, or if you don't mind organizing your emails into folders.